jmschrei/bpnet-lite/README.md

 [![PyPI Downloads](https://static.pepy.tech/badge/bpnet-lite)](https://pepy.tech/projects/bpnet-lite)

-> **Note**
+> [!IMPORTANT]
-> IMPORTANT: bpnet-lite is not meant to replace the full service implementations of BPNet or ChromBPNet.
-Please see the official repositories for those projects for TensorFlow/Keras implementations of those models along with complete tutorials on how to use them effectively.
+> bpnet-lite is not meant to replace the full service implementations of BPNet or ChromBPNet and is still under development.
+Please see the official repositories for those projects for complete TensorFlow/Keras implementations of those models along with tutorials on how to use them effectively.
+Although bpnet-lite is capable of loading models trained using these TensorFlow/Keras repositories into PyTorch and perfectly reproducing their outputs, the fitting procedure in bpnet-lite does not match yet and can significantly underperform in some cases, particularly with ChromBPNet.

 bpnet-lite is a lightweight version of BPNet [[paper](https://www.nature.com/articles/s41588-021-00782-6) | [code](https://github.com/kundajelab/basepairmodels)] and ChromBPNet [paper | [code](https://github.com/kundajelab/chrombpnet)], containing PyTorch reference implementations of both models.
 Additionally, it contains efficient data loaders and common operations one would do with these trained models including calculating attributions, running TF-MoDISco, and performing marginalization experiments.
 These operations are wrapped in command-line tools for ease-of-use and organized in a pipeline command representing the standard workflow.
-This package is meant to be used for quickly exploring data sets using BPNet or ChromBPNet and as a springboard for prototyping new ideas that involve modifying the code.
+This package is primarily meant to be used for prototyping new ideas that involve modifying the code and for loading models trained using the official repositories into PyTorch.

 #### Installation